 - Integrated and innovative cloud computing services

 Learn to design, plan and scale AWS implementations utilizing over 70 cloud computing services with the AWS Solutions Architect Course.
 Enroll now.

 Why Do You Need Certification in Cloud Computing?

 A Post Graduate Program in Cloud Computing from an industry-recognized institution, such as the world's #1 certification provider and online bootcamp, Simplilearn, can land you a high-paying job in 12 months.
 You can even enroll in the Cloud Architect Master's Program that will build your AWS, Microsoft Azure, and Google Cloud Platform expertise from the ground up.

-In partnership with Microsoft and AWS, Simplilearn's post-graduate certification course will enable you to learn the core skills for designing, deploying, and managing dynamically scalable applications on the top three cloud platforms, Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
+In partnership with Microsoft and AWS, Simplilearn's Cloud Computing courses will enable you to learn the core skills for designing, deploying, and managing dynamically scalable applications on the top three cloud platforms, Amazon Web Services, Google Cloud Platform, and Microsoft Azure.